dewert99/rust-horn-belt/README.md

 | F-call                | function.v      | type_call             |

-Some of these lemmas are called `something'` because the version without the `'` is a derived, more specialized form used together with our eauto-based `solve_typing` tactic.
+Some of these lemmas are called `something'` because the version without the `'` is a derived, more specialized form used together with our `eauto`-based `solve_typing` tactic.
 You can see this tactic in action in the [examples](theories/typing/examples) subfolder.